 The bakery is small, but cool with little cafe tables and wooden benches for dining in.
 The service was quick and very friendly despite the line of people chomping at the bit to get a taste of their offerings.

 I walked in their bakery prepared to do some damage — both to my waistline and my wallet, heehee.
-I ordered a piece of their gluten-free veggie quiche and the hubby ordered the gluten-free buffalo “chicken” pizza.
+Savory-wise, I ordered a piece of their gluten-free veggie quiche and the gluten-free buffalo “chicken” pizza.
 I also ordered:

 - the mini gluten-free, vegan chocolate cheesecake